 “Lately, I have stalked my wild twin on the rural roads of Perry County,” she continues.
 “I found myself lost near the Cane Creek market listening to Tanya Tucker and crying to her singing words someone else had written, but she owned them to the bone with every breath of the song.”

 And then she says as if to prove the Nashville tradition of “Guts Hour” lives on …

 “Younger poets are quilting themselves into an emerging story, and I want to hear what they have to say.
 Super inspired by them, I want to share the stage as they practice their art.”

 We recently lost one of the most prolific songwriters of all time, Loretta Lynn.
 She fits nicely into Word City!
-Longtime manager Nancy Russell says Lynn kept her writing books everywhere: on her bus; throughout her house; even in such unusual places as stacked underneath an old tanning bed at her home.
+Longtime manager Nancy Russell says Lynn kept her writing books everywhere: on her bus, throughout her house, and even in such unusual places as stacked underneath an old tanning bed.
 Russell said, “Lyrics and music were always running through her head in the way that other people have thoughts.
 What she thought made their way into words and music.”
 Some only made it to paper, and that’s where they remain today.